List of chemical element naming controversies: Element 23 (Vanadium V)

-Elements 41 (Niobium Nb) and 74 (Tungsten W)
+Element 41 (Niobium Nb)

 Charles Hatchett named element 41 columbium in 1801 (Cb), but after the publication of On the Identity of Columbium and Tantalum by William Hyde Wollaston in 1809, the claims of discovery of Hatchett were mistakenly considered refuted.

-In 1846 Heinrich Rose discovered that tantalite contained an element similar to tantalum and named it niobium.
-In the 1860s it was found that niobium and columbium are the same element and are distinct from tantalum.
+In 1846, Heinrich Rose discovered that tantalite contained an element similar to tantalum and named it niobium.
+In the 1860s, it was found that niobium and columbium are the same element and are distinct from tantalum.

-IUPAC officially adopted niobium in 1950 after 100 years of controversy.
+IUPAC officially adopted niobium in 1949 after 100 years of controversy.

-This was a compromise of sorts; the IUPAC accepted tungsten (element 74) instead of wolfram (in deference to North American usage) and niobium instead of columbium (in deference to European usage).

 Elements 70 (Ytterbium Yb) and 71 (Lutetium Lu)

 Gadolinite, a mineral (from Ytterby, a village in Sweden), consists of several compounds (oxides or earths): yttria, erbia (sub-component as ytterbia) and terbia.

-In 1878, Jean Charles Galissard de Marignac assumed that ytterbia consisted of a new element he called ytterbium (but actually there were two new elements).
+In 1878, Jean Charles Galissard de Marignac assumed that ytterbia consisted of a new element he called ytterbium (but actually, there were two new elements).

-In 1907, Georges Urbain isolated element 70 and element 71 from ytterbia.
+In 1907, Georges Urbain isolated oxides of element 70 and element 71 from ytterbia.
 He called element 70 neoytterbium ("new ytterbium") and called element 71 lutecium.

 At about the same time, Carl Auer von Welsbach also independently isolated these and proposed the names aldebaranium (Ad), after the star Aldebaran (in the constellation of Taurus), for element 70 (ytterbium), and cassiopeium (Cp), after the constellation Cassiopeia, for element 71 (lutetium), but both proposals were rejected.

 Neoytterbium (element 70) was eventually reverted to ytterbium (following Marignac), and in 1949, the spelling of lutecium (element 71) was changed to lutetium.

+Element 72 (Hafnium Hf)

+In 1911, Georges Urbain announced discovery of a rare earth element following lutetium by atomic weight, which he called celtium.
+With discovery of Moseley's law, "celtium" came to be identified as element 72.
+However, Henry Moseley showed that Urbain's samples of "celtium" did not contain element 72, which therefore remained to be undiscovered, but in 1922, Alexandre Dauvillier noted faint X-ray spectral lines of element 72 in Urbain's samples.
+In December 1922 or January 1923, Dirk Coster and George de Hevesy discovered element 72 in zircon and showed that it resembles zirconium and differs from the rare earth elements.
+They considered Dauvillier's result to be dubious and named element 72 hafnium.
+Nevertheless, Urbain continued to consider himself the true discoverer of element 72, so the name "celtium" continued to be used in French chemical literature for hafnium.
+IUPAC finally confirmed the name "hafnium" in 1949.

+Element 74 (Tungsten W)

+Element 74 has been known since the end of the 18th century under two names, tungsten and wolfram, after two minerals in which it was discovered.
+In 1949, IUPAC made wolfram the universal name.
+However, that decision got a lot of criticism and was given up in 1951, so both names continue to be used depending on the language.